Omid Memarian: Early life

-Memarian was awarded the Golden pen at the National Press Festival in Iran at 2001.
+Memarian was awarded the Golden pen at the National Press Festival in Iran in 2001.
 He has been blogging since 2002, in English and Persian, and has written for Iranian daily newspapers such as Hayat-e No (New Life), Yas-e-no (New Jasmin), Vaqaye-e Ettefaqiyeh (Occurring Events) and Sharq (or Shargh = meaning East).

 He is well known for his regular news analysis columns and blogs in English and Persian.
-Memarian was the editor of Volunteer Actors Quarterly which dealt with civil society issues.
+Memarian was the editor of Volunteer Actors Quarterly, which dealt with civil society issues.

 In 2004, Memarian attempted to attend a conference on Iranian civil society in New York.
-He had obtained a US visa, but en route in Frankfurt, US authorities refused to allow him to board his flight, saying that he was on a No Fly List.
+He had obtained a US visa, but en route to Frankfurt, US authorities refused to allow him to board his flight, saying he was on a No Fly List.
 They provided no other information.
 He was arrested a few days after his return to Tehran.

 Arrest and detention

 On 10 October 2004, Memarian was arrested on the orders of the Tehran Prosecutor's Office's Ninth Chamber.
-He was detained for posting articles on several reformist newspapers, his blogs and online publications, and was charged with spreading a "dark picture of the country and stoking women's issues."
-Five days later the authorities also searched Memarian's home and confiscated his personal notes and computer.
+He was detained for posting articles on several reformist newspapers, his blogs, and online publications and was charged with spreading a "dark picture of the country and stoking women's issues."
+Five days later the authorities also searched Memarian's home and confiscated his notes and computer.
 He was detained until mid-December 2004.
-According to Human Rights Watch, Memarian and other journalists who had been detained were subjected to torture and solitary confinement, but before their release they were coerced into signing a confession letter which stated that they had been detained under good conditions.
+According to Human Rights Watch, Memarian and other journalists who had been detained were subjected to torture and solitary confinement, but before their release, they were coerced into signing a confession letter which stated that they had been detained under good conditions.
 Memarian has described his imprisonment and the interrogator's process of extracting a confession from him in interviews with National Public Radio.

 Current work and awards

 Memarian works as a freelance writer for the IPS (Inter Press Service) news agency Rooz Online, and BBC Persian.
-He has had op-ed pieces published in New York Times, San Francisco Chronicle, Los Angeles Times, Time.com, Slate, Newsweek, Wall Street Journal, Opendemocracy.net and Contra Costa Times.
+He has had op-ed pieces published in New York Times, San Francisco Chronicle, Los Angeles Times, Time.com, Slate, Newsweek, Wall Street Journal, Opendemocracy.net, and Contra Costa Times.

-In 2004 he received the Golden Pen Award from Iran's Press Festiva and in 2005, he received the Human Rights Defender Award, Human Rights Watch's highest honor, for his courageous work as a journalist and human rights activist.
+In 2004 he received the Golden Pen Award from Iran's Press Festival.
+In 2005, he received the Human Rights Defender Award, Human Rights Watch's highest honor, for his courageous work as a journalist and human rights activist.